ChorusOne/network-handbook/src/chorus-one/physical-location.md

 please let us know what you have in mind.
-We likely already work with providers in that region (even if it’s not in Europe), and we can very likely find a solution that accomodates your needs.
+We likely already work with providers in that region (even if it’s not in Europe), and we can very likely find a solution that accommodates your needs.
 Having said that,
 [there are many factors that affect how we decide where to run a piece of software](#how-we-pick-locations), and adding constraints limits our ability to provide the best service.